-To you, people with the S style may seem: Uncritical Unassertive Easy-going Soft-spoken
+To you, people with the S style may seem:

 Now, let's imagine you are interacting with a customer who has the S style.
 To you, he seems soft-hearted and even-tempered, and he is always looking for opportunities to make your interactions feel more comfortable.
 He tends to be a very patient and attentive listener, and he is more interested in hearing what a person has to say than in talking about himself.
 In fact, he will rarely challenge anyone directly, even when he has reservations, which is probably not something you can identify with.